coolpersonbee/LifeOfParadise/README.md

 local newPosition = teleportPosition - Vector3.new(0, 50, 0) -- Move 50 studs under the map
 character:SetPrimaryPartCFrame(CFrame.new(newPosition))

+-- Unequip the "Stoller"
+local backpack = player.Backpack
+local stroller = backpack:FindFirstChild("Stoller")
+if stroller then
+    stroller.Parent = nil
+end

--- Create a blue part under the player local part = Instance.new("Part") part.Size = Vector3.new(4, 1, 4)
+-- Create a blue part (5.5 long) under the player local part = Instance.new("Part") part.Size = Vector3.new(5.5, 1, 5.5) -- 5.5 studs long
-part.Position = newPosition - Vector3.new(0, 1, 0) -- Spawn part just under the player
+part.Position = newPosition - Vector3.new(0, 1, 0) -- Align it just below the player
 part.BrickColor = BrickColor.new("Bright blue")
 part.Anchored = true
 part.Parent = game.Workspace

--- Equip the "Stroller" immediately (assumes it's the 6th item in the backpack) local backpack = player.Backpack if backpack:FindFirstChild("Stroller") then
+-- Re-equip the "Stoller" after the action if stroller then
-    backpack.Stroller.Parent = character
+    stroller.Parent = character
 end

 -- Wait for a very short time (1 second)